Caerfyre/DessertApp/README.md

 ## Features
 ### Admin
 Categories
-- Create desert categories or types and add a description.
+- Create dessert categories or types and add a description.
-- Edit desert category or type information.
+- Edit dessert category or type information.
 Desert Products
-- Create desert products by adding their name, type, and price.
+- Create dessert products by adding their name, type, and price.
-- Edit desert product information.
+- Edit dessert product information.
 Users
 - Create or add a user by adding the following: username, first name, last name, password, and user role (Admin or Customer).
 - Edit user type.

 ### Customer
 Order
-- Add desert items to their cart after selecting a quantity.
+- Add dessert items to their cart after selecting a quantity.
-- Remove desert items from their cart.
+- Remove dessert items from their cart.
 - Place their order.
 Order History
 - View order history